nrfconnect/sdk-sidewalk/doc/known_issues.rst

   Some known issues have a workaround.
   Sometimes, they are discovered later and added over time.

+List of known issues for v1.3.0
+*******************************

+KRKNWK-20891: Multilink downlinks are sent over an incorrect transport

+  When multilink is configured (for example, Bluetooth LE and LoRa), downlink messages sent from the cloud are always received over LoRa, regardless of the transport used for the corresponding uplink.
+  The expected behavior is that the downlink uses the same transport as the uplink.

+  **Affected platforms:** The nRF52840 SoC with the LR1110 shield.

+KRKNWK-22012: ``test_power_profile`` fails on the LR1110 shield

+  On FSK builds, switching power profiles (``sid option -lp_set 0x02 630``) might return ``SID_ERROR_INVALID_ARGS`` (-11), followed by a PSA crypto error (-149) in ``sid_pal_crypto_aead_crypt``.
+  In such cases, the device does not become ready again within the expected time.
+  On LoRa builds, switching profiles might leave the device unable to recover the ready state, or leave the link down.

+  **Affected platforms:** The nRF52840 SoC and the nRF54L15 SoC with the LR1110 shield.

+KRKNWK-22011: ``sid send`` fails during the Bluetooth LE multilink certification test (M02)

+  The multilink certification test sends the uplink over Bluetooth LE while LoRa is the active link mode.
+  In this scenario, a PSA AEAD crypto error (-149) might occur before the Bluetooth LE send.
+  The error is followed by a Bluetooth LE disconnect, and ``sid send`` returns error -40.
+  The device does not receive the ``on_msg_sent`` callback.

+  **Affected platforms:** The nRF54L15 SoC with the LR1110 shield.

+KRKNWK-20371: SBDT multi-image DFU does not resume after a reset

+  If the device resets while a multi-image DFU (SBDT) transfer is in progress, the transfer does not resume and starts from the beginning.

+  **Workaround:** Do not reset the device during a multi-image DFU transfer.
+  If a reset occurs, restart the DFU transfer.

+KRKNWK-16256: EN does not drop the Bluetooth LE connection after receiving a duplicated message with the same sequence number

+  During certification testing, the cloud sends a downlink message with a sequence number that was already received.
+  The end node does not transition to the ``SID_STATE_NOT_READY`` state, and does not drop the Bluetooth LE connection.
+  This causes the ``test_CERT_CB04`` and ``test_CERT_CB05`` certification tests to fail.

+  **Affected platforms:** The nRF52840 SoC.

+KRKNWK-20854: ``sid_location_run`` ignores the location initialization configuration

+  When location is initialized with Bluetooth LE support only (for example, for the SX1262 shield), calling ``location send 3`` or ``location send 4`` (GNSS or Wi-Fi scan) does not return an error, even though GNSS and Wi-Fi are not initialized.
+  The mocked GNSS and Wi-Fi functions return a not-supported error internally, but the error does not reach the user.

+  **Affected platforms:** All platforms using the SX1262 shield.

+KRKNWK-20857: Location modem stays busy when scan operation overlaps with deinit

+  The location modem does not recover if a scan runs concurrently with a deinitialization operation.

+  **Affected platforms:** The nRF52840 SoC and the nRF54L15 SoC with the LR1110 shield.

+  **Workaround:** If the location modem stays busy, and cannot perform the scan, restart the device.
+    Ensure the location service deinit is triggered when there is no ongoing scan.

 List of known issues for v1.2.0
 *******************************